mandubian/scaledn/README.md

 <br/>
 <br/>
-## Runtie validation of EDN to Scala
+## Runtime validation of EDN to Scala

 When writing REST or external API, the data received can never be trusted before being validated.
 So, you generally try to validate what is received and map it to a strong-typed structures.
 For example: